Meghan Markle's Mother Skinny Jeans Are on Sale

-Meghan Markle's Mother Skinny Jeans Are on Sale -- Shop Before It Sells Out
+Meghan Markle's Mother Skinny Jeans Are on Sale -- Shop Before They Sell Out

 Meghan Markle's Mother skinny jeans are currently on sale as part of Mother Denim's summer sale event.
-The brand is offering up to up to 50% off on a range of clothing styles with new items added, including the distressed pair the royal wore back in 2017 at the Invictus Games with Prince Harry.
+Mother Denim is offering up to up to 50% off on a range of clothing styles with new items added, including the distressed pair the royal wore back in 2017 at the Invictus Games with Prince Harry.

 Since she was spotted in the jeans, the Looker Ankle Fray in Love Gun has sold out multiple times.
 Now, you can score it for under $160 (regularly $228).
 Plus, don't forget to check out other on-sale items on the website -- more jeans, graphic tee designs, jumpsuits, dresses and more.